Looking for Japanese audio lessons?

 - Iroiro arigatō gozaimasu.

-Now, if you want to have basic conversations with people, then you’ll want to ask questions like “how are you” and be able to answer them, right?
+If you want to have basic conversations with people, then you’ll want to know how to say how are you in Japanese… and be able to answer them, right?
+This lesson explains it all.

 - Genki desu ka.